resources image

 Blessed is the True Judge

-These are the most common phrases for the mitzvah, the sacred obligation, of nichum aveilim, comforting the mourning.
+These are the most common phrases for the mitzvah, the sacred obligation, of nichum aveilim, comforting those in mourning.

 We recognize both the potential difficulty in these phrases and that they may not resonate with everyone.
 Remember that your presence, care, and showing up to be with someone in their grief is powerful and provides comfort beyond the words we say.